 In her spare time Rose is an avid supporter of Welsh rugby and also makes her own jewellery.

 Clementine was the wife of David who was appointed by Dr Crane as one of the founder board members of her Trust.
-David died in March and Clementine has agreed to take his place as a Trustee.
+David died in March 2015 and Clementine agreed to take his place as a Trustee.